dfinnis/Push_swap/README.md

 # Push_swap

-The goal of [this project](https://github.com/dfinnis/Push_swap/blob/master/subject.pdf) is to create:
+The goal of this project was to create:

 * **push_swap** - A bespoke sorting algorithm which accepts integers as argument and prints how to sort them.
 * **checker** - Checks the output of *push_swap* sorts correctly.

+See the [subject](https://github.com/dfinnis/Push_swap/blob/master/subject.pdf) for more details.

 Final Score 121/100